-tings of its sensor and circuitry.
-If any of these settings

-are found to be incorrect, the detector will emit a single chirp once per minute and the display will show "Err" for error and an error code,cycling between "Err"and the particular error code.
+The unit continuously checks the settings of its sensor and circuitry.
+If any of these settings are found to be incorrect, the detector will emit a single chirp once per minute and the display will show "Err" for error and an error code,cycling between "Err"and the particular error code.